-For reasons of cost, surveys which aim to collect information about the transport of goods by road must necessarily be postal surveys; interview surveys, whether face-to-face or telephone, are generally too expensive and are better suited to gathering attitudes rather than facts.
+For reasons of cost, surveys which aim to collect information about the transport of goods by road must necessarily be postal surveys or internet surveys (i.e. electronic versions of questionnaires sent by email or web questionnaires); interview surveys, whether face-to-face or telephone, are generally too expensive and are better suited to gathering attitudes rather than facts.
 Postal surveys do, however, have a potential drawback; their response rates are generally lower than interview surveys.